avdonin/bernoullinumbers/README.md

 where p is primes up to n.
 And (p-1)|n means (p-1) divides n.

 ## Applications
-One of the most important application of the Bernoulli numbers is in numerical computation of integrals by Euler–Maclaurin formula
+One of the most important application of the Bernoulli numbers is in the numerical computation of integrals by the Euler–Maclaurin formula

 <p align="center">
 <img src ="./figures/emf.png" height="70"/></div>